camchardukian/CodeSignal/Core/31_Increase_Number_Roundness.md

 }
 ```

 **Reflection:** My logic was decent as I analyzed this problem, but the solution I came up with was a bit overcomplicated.
-I came to a solution

 All we needed to solve this problem was to recognize that as long as we had any number from 1-9 follow a 0, then we could return true.